MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

   <dt>Default</dt>
   <dd><code>4000</code></dd>
   <dt>Description</dt>
   <dd>The maxium width of uploaded images that Masa CMS tries to store.
-Anyting beyond this size will be resized.</dd>
+Anything beyond this size will be resized.</dd>
 </dl>

 #### mfa